dring1/500pxPhotoShowcase/Readme.md

 Fetching top 100 results through `server.go` to use authenticated query.

 Due to the query for popular results only returning a 100 results caching did not seem necessary.

+### Access Token
+Access token is stored via the 500px Javascript SDK.
+The SDK enabled the quickest solution to use the access token and perform API calls on the users behalf.